oracle-samples/oci-data-science-ai-samples/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/prepackaged_dataflow_applications.md

 (venv)$ ./setup-archive.sh
 ```

-Cool!
+Notice: there is a file called `requirements.txt`, which includes the dependencies we need.
+Other than self made code package, we also put `oci` and `pandas` in the list, since these are the libraries mostly used according to our experience.
+Feel free to add or delete libraries based on your own requirement.

+Switch back and great!
 Now you should have your package `archive.zip` generated under `dist/` folder.
 You are ready to use your package for writing application.
 The following is an example of utilizing [remove_unnecessary_columns](./example_code/remove_unnecessary_columns.py):
 ```
 import argparse
 from pyspark.sql import SparkSession